 (ii) The experiment set up must be air-tight.

 Get here the complete set of CBSE Class 10 Science: Important Practical Based Questions

 Students must go through the CBSE Class 10 Science Important Questions given above and solve them by their own.
 Then they can review the answers provided here for reference.
-This will help them to access their preparedness and know their weak areas which they need to work upon.
+This will help them to assess their preparedness and know their weak areas which need to be improved to achieve better results.